Phant0mas/phant0mas.github.com/source/about-me/index.markdown

 I am working on various educational projects which you can check on my <a href="https://github.com/Phant0mas">github page</a> and I am also contributing to the <a href="http://www.gnu.org/software/guix/">GNU Guix functional package manager for the GNU system</a>.

-Regarding my career plans, I am interested in working in the Linux Kernel, as a device driver developer or a site reliability Engineer.

 ##CV
 I maintain an online CV at stack overflow careers which you can find <a href="http://careers.stackoverflow.com/manolisragkousis">here</a>.

 ##Current Occupation
 I am currently working at the AES (Architecture and Embedded Systems) lab of my university as a lab assistant.

+I am also working on the GSoC Project of porting Guix to GNU/Hurd.
+<a href="https://savannah.gnu.org/forum/forum.php?forum_id=8264">Here is the official
+announcement.</a> and here is <a href="http://www.google-melange.com/gsoc/proposal/
+public/google/gsoc2015/phant0mas/5649050225344512">the project proposal.</a>

 ##Disclaimer
 Opinions are my own and do not represent any past or current employers.